 Create or modify a cluster endpoint

-Configure transaction splitting
+Configure transaction splitting (advanced setting)

-Specify a consistency level
+Specify a consistency level (advanced setting)

 For more information, see PolarDB-O consistency levels.

-- Why am I unable to retrieve a record immediately after I insert the record?
+- Why am I unable to immediately retrieve a record after I insert the record?

 This is because in a read/write splitting architecture, a replication delay may occur during data replication between the primary node and read-only nodes.
 However, PolarDB supports session consistency.
 This allows you to query the updates within a session.
-Therefore, you can retrieve the inserted record after the data replication is completed.

 - Why does a node receive more requests than other nodes?

-- Does PolarDB support zero-latency data access?
+- Does PolarDB support zero-delay read access to data?